epinter/tqrespec/README.md

 TQRespec/TQRespec.exe
 ~~~

 The characters are normally stored at Android/data/com.hg.titanquestedition/files/Preferences/SaveData/Main.
 The name of each savegame is "__save" and followed by a number, this number is the saveId.
+Please don't ask about savegame access on mobile phones, there's nothing that can be done on TQRespec.
+The security features being implemented in mobile operating systems are limiting user access more than before.

 ***IMPORTANT***: The game files (database and text) are ALWAYS needed.
 See above "Running without the game installed" to know where to copy the files.
 At this moment, the Android version is compatible with PC version.
 While (AT THIS MOMENT) there's no problem using a database from one platform on a savegame from another, we don't know when the compatibility will break.
 So is recommended to use Android database/text with Android savegame, and Windows database/text with Windows savegame.
 TQRespec will not block using PC files with mobile savegame, but will alert.
 And will block the usage of mobile database with PC savegames.
+After the release of Eternal Embers on PC and not on mobile, the character's copy will still work, but if you copy a character with skills from Eternal Embers the result is uncertain.
 The stash (additional storage) will not be supported, conversion and copy of mobile savegames completely ignores the stash.
 All items stored in the character are kept.

 The old mobile version of the game will not be supported.